hsarfraz/llm-Inference/03_serving_phi3-vision/README.md

 # Extracting Elements from Court Case Document
-Phi3-vision's exceptional capabilities in optical character recognition (OCR) have been consistently demonstrated through its impressive performance on simple documents.Not only can it accurately perform OCR tasks, but it also excels at named-entity recognition, allowing users to pinpoint specific entities mentioned within the text.
+Phi3-vision's exceptional capabilities in optical character recognition (OCR) have been consistently demonstrated through its impressive performance on simple documents.
+Not only can it accurately perform OCR tasks, but it also excels at named-entity recognition, allowing users to pinpoint specific entities mentioned within the text.
 Moreover, Phi3-vision returns its findings in JSON format, making it an intuitive and user-friendly solution for data extraction.

 To illustrate the model's capabilities, let's put it to work on a sample document from the funds dataset.
 By using a court case form as our test subject, we can demonstrate how Phi3-vision can extract valuable information from a scanned document with ease.
 Using its advanced OCR capabilities, the tool will quickly and accurately identify the text within the image, allowing us to tap into the wealth of data contained within.

+![image](https://github.com/hsarfraz/llm-Inference/blob/main/03_serving_phi3-vision/_images/82491256.png)

 As we analyze the results in JSON format, we'll gain insights into specific elements extracted from the scanned document, such as dates, names, and other relevant information.
-This powerful combination of OCR and named-entity recognition enables users to unlock hidden value from even the most complex documents, making Phi3-vision an indispensable tool for anyone working with large datasets
+This powerful combination of OCR and named-entity recognition enables users to unlock hidden value from even the most complex documents, making Phi3-vision an indispensable tool for anyone working with large datasets.

-![image](https://github.com/hsarfraz/llm-Inference/blob/main/03_serving_phi3-vision/_images/82491256.png)

 ## phi3-vision prompt to extract case name and court
 Curl command with custom prompt to extract court case name and associated court